pemonter/instagram-dio/README.md

-# instagram-dio
-Recreating the Instagram login page
+# Recreating the Instagram login page

-## Esse é o repositório da aulade Flexbox da DIO, na qual o desafio é reconstruir a página de login do Instagram.

-Os requisitos são:
+## This is the repository for DIO's Flexbox class, in which the challenge is to rebuild the Instagram login page.

+Requirements:

-* HTML básico
+* HTML basic
-* CSS básico
+* CSS basic

 ## 🚀 Let's code! 🚀